rjferguson21/big-bang/docs/guides/deployment_scenarios/multiple_ingress.md

 Private or internal load balancers can usually be created automatically by Big Bang via Istio using service annotations.
 By using these annotations, a load balancer will be created for you and automatically mapped to the appropriate nodes/ports for distributing the load.

 Here is how you would setup Big Bang for a private load balancer on AWS.
-For other cloud providers, review [Kubernetes internal load balander documentation](https://kubernetes.io/docs/concepts/services-networking/_print/#internal-load-balancer):
+For other cloud providers, review [Kubernetes internal load balancer documentation](https://kubernetes.io/docs/concepts/services-networking/_print/#internal-load-balancer):

 ```yaml
 istio: